 All stories or poetry will be printed in the next Chaos West of the Pecos.
 If you are unable to attend, but send in your $15 membership fee by the end of April to our treasurer, Anne Van Loon, you will be eligible to have your work printed in the annual publication.

-Authors with books to sell may do so at no cost if they are members of the Texas Mountain Trail Writers and attend the retreat.
+Authors with books to sell may do so at no cost if they are paid up members of the Texas Mountain Trail Writers and attend the retreat.
 Dues are $15 per year and payment may be made with the retreat fee.
-Please request a sellers table on your registration form.
+Please request a sellers’ table on your registration form.
 Additional copies of Chaos West of the Pecos will be available for sale at $8 each.

-Pet Policy: The Mt.
-Trails Lodge enjoys a quiet country setting.
-Wild animals wander through at will.
-We think your pet would be happier and safer staying at home.
-Check with the Lodge about their pet policy.
+Pet Policy: The Mountain Trails Lodge enjoys a quiet country setting.
+Wild animals may wander through at will.
+We think your pet would be happier and safer staying at home, and you don’t risk your lonesome dog crying and disturbing your neighbors while you are out of your room.
+You must check with the Lodge about their pet policy in the rooms.